Catalina Island Research Permits

 Catalina Island is a living laboratory for the exploration of all manner of applied and theoretical questions.

-The permit includes a list of regulations that must be followed while doing research on Conservancy property and does not guarantee access to Conservancy resources such as staff time, vehicles, or lodging.
+The Catalina Island research permit includes a list of regulations that must be followed while doing research on Conservancy property and does not guarantee access to Conservancy resources such as staff time, vehicles, or lodging.
 It also does not guarantee access to hard-to-reach areas for study.
 Researchers are required to allow three months for proposal review, permit processing and planning logistics.

 Researchers should plan to bring most equipment and supplies from the mainland, since Island stores may not have certain items.
 The Conservancy has a small library with books, articles, maps, and reports that pertain to the Island.
 We currently have a field lab at our Middle Ranch facility that is mainly used to process, or package collected specimens for transport.

-Research Permit & Waiver
+Catalina Island Research Permit & Waiver

-To do any research on Conservancy land, researchers must apply for a permit (PDF) and submit a research proposal for evaluation.
+To conduct Catalina Island research on Conservancy land, researchers must apply for a permit (PDF) and submit a research proposal for evaluation.
 If the proposal is approved, a permit will be issued that is good for the length of the proposed study.
 The permit includes a list of regulations that must be followed while doing research on Conservancy property and does not guarantee access to Conservancy resources such as staff time, vehicles, or lodging.
 It also does not guarantee access to hard-to-reach areas for study.
 Researchers are required to allow three months for proposal review, permit processing and planning logistics.

-Please submit your proposal at least three months in advance of when you would like to begin your work to allow enough time for review.
+Please submit your Catalina Island research proposal at least three months in advance of when you would like to begin your work to allow enough time for review.
 The proposal should be no more than 15 pages in length and include an introduction, sections on methods, expected results and their probable interpretation, and significance of the research.
 Describe your project in enough detail that it can be evaluated by another scientist.
 Explain why your research results will be useful to the Catalina Island Conservancy as this will be a prime consideration.
 If you are planning to do collections, the Conservancy may require that a CIC employee accompany you to observe your collections.

-At the completion of the project, researchers must turn in a research report along with copies of their data.
+At the completion of the Catalina Island research project, researchers must turn in a research report along with copies of their data.
 The report should summarize the project and discuss its implications for conservation and ecological restoration on the Island.
 A multi-year project will also require an annual status report.
 The data should be in a format usable by the Conservancy.
 This information will be held in strict confidence.
 If the project was part of graduate work, copies of the dissertation, or thesis, should be submitted to us.
 Finally, reprints of any research articles from the project must also be deposited with the Conservancy.
 Please acknowledge the support of the Santa Catalina Island Conservancy in all these publications.

 Transportation on the Island

-Although researchers may be able to accomplish some of their work by hiking between field sites, most people will need motorized transportation.
+While conducting Catalina Island research, researchers may be able to accomplish some of their work by hiking between field sites, most people will need motorized transportation.
 Since cars and trucks are not ferried to the Island, researchers must rely on vehicles supplied by the Conservancy or by the USC Wrigley facility in Two Harbors.
 The Conservancy does not generally have large capacity vehicles for more than four passengers.
 It is common that after a two-hour orientation, guest researchers can drive the main roads in conservancy vehicles if they are available.
 We do not offer check-off for 4X4 roads which allows access behind locked gates.
 If you cannot hike to your site, a Conservancy employee will have to accompany you, and this carries an accompanying fee.
 For return researchers who are already checked off on company vehicles, the Conservancy may be able to provide a drop-off and pickup service to their field study areas.

-Several types of lodging are available:
+Several types of lodging are available for individuals conducting Catalina Island research:

 - Standard Campsites ~ there are established campsites at Little Harbor, Parsons Landing, Two Harbors, Black Jack Mountain, and Hermit Gulch in Avalon.
 Camping information available here.
 (Camping)